wavesgroup/wave-tearing-slides/slides/model.md

 <section>

-## A theoretical model for wave tearing by wind
+## A criterion for wave tearing by wind
 </section>